-Check the plugin documentation to discover how to create projects for your preferred IDE.
+Check the documentation of the given plugin to discover how to create projects in your preferred IDE.

 Camel Quarkus provides a GitHub repository containing a set of example projects.

-The master branch is always aligned with the latest Camel Quarkus release.
+The main branch is always aligned with the latest Camel Quarkus release.

 Clone the Camel Quarkus example projects.